10 MVP examples

 In the last twenty years, we’ve seen the rise of Digital Products where there are hundreds of great examples of Minimum Viable Products.
-And by far the most common way to startup a new product idea is to build a Minimum Viable Product (MVP).
-This is the first working version of a product that is released to market with only the core functionality and a basic user experience
+And by far, the most common way to start up a new product idea is to build a Minimum Viable Product (MVP).
+An MVP is the first working version of a product released to market with only the core functionality and an essential user experience.

-Generally speaking, by taking an MVP approach they are quick to develop, have just enough quality to get by and are cheap.
+Generally speaking, by taking an MVP approach, they are quick to develop, have just enough quality to get by and are cheap.
 However, in recent years there’s been discussion about how basic an MVP should be, as it can affect the quality of feedback as users might not be able to look past an unflattering User Interface.
-This is where the term Minimum Lovable Product (MLP) came in.
-To read more about a Minimum Loveable Product click here.

 10 Examples of a Minimum Viable Product; world-leading to brand new

 Here is a mixture of 10 MVP examples, going from some of the most iconic digital products in the world to lesser-known, newer and niche products.
-These examples of digital products all started out as MVP’s, but today, are so much more.
+These examples of digital products all started as MVPs, but today, they are so much more.

 1. Facebook